|

 drafted with apportioning scales.
 Apportioning scales are special

-rulers that enable you to draft custom sizes, from queen size to dolls,
+rulers that enable you to draft custom sizes, from queen size to doll size,

 without doing arithmetic.
 It also gives patterns you can draft with